Loading...

 data-size="invisible">

-2. Call grecaptcha.execute from a javascript method.
+2. Call grecaptcha.execute using a JavaScript method.

 grecaptcha.execute();